mozilla/glean/docs/user/metrics/timing_distribution.md

 Multiple concurrent timespans in different threads may be measured at the same time.

+Timings are always stored and sent in the payload as nanoseconds.
+However, the `time_unit` parameter controls the minimum and maximum values that will recorded:

+  - `nanosecond`: 1ns <= x <= 10 minutes
+  - `microsecond`: 1μs <= x <= ~6.94 days
+  - `millisecond`: 1ms <= x <= ~19 years

+Overflowing this range is considered an error and is reported through the error reporting mechanism.
+Underflowing this range is not an error and the value is silently truncated to the minimum value.

+Additionally, when a metric comes from GeckoView (the `geckoview_datapoint` parameter is present), the `time_unit` parameter specifies the unit that the samples are in when passed to Glean.
+Glean will convert all of the incoming samples to nanoseconds internally.

 ## Configuration

 If you wanted to create a timing distribution to measure page load times, first you need to add an entry for it to the `metrics.yaml` file: